lucpod/ticketless/lessons/README.md

 Before getting started, make sure you have the following requirements:

  - Your own [AWS account](https://aws.amazon.com/free)
+ - An AWS user with Admin access and Programmatic Access ([See how to create one](/lessons/extra/CREATE_AWS_USER.md))
  - [AWS Command Line Interface](https://aws.amazon.com/cli) installed and configured
  - [Node.js](https://nodejs.org) (v6.10 or higher)
  - A [bash](https://www.gnu.org/software/bash) compatible shell
  - [Docker](https://www.docker.com/)
  - [SAM / SAM Local](https://github.com/awslabs/aws-sam-local)

-⭐️ If you are lazy (which is good) or you don't want to install all this stuff in your laptop just for a workshop, you can use our [**amazing helper container**](https://github.com/lucpod/serverless-workshop-helper-container) that already contains all of these!
+> ⭐️ If you are lazy (which is good) or you don't want to install all this stuff in your laptop just for a workshop, you can use our [**amazing helper container**](https://github.com/lucpod/serverless-workshop-helper-container) that already contains all of these!

 When you fulfilled all the requirements you are ready to go!